-- UPDATE 4 - Oct 2016 - New LG chem RESU battery range, new pricing and warranty.
-Updated Pylon Tech battery and warranty details.
+UPDATE 4 - Oct 2016 - New LG chem RESU, new pricing and warranty.

-- UPDATE 5 - Nov 2016 - Tesla Powerwall 2 announced, double the capacity with integrated back-up inverter and huge price reduction.
+UPDATE 5 - Nov 2016 - Tesla Powerwall 2 announced, double capacity.

-- UPDATE 6 - Feb 2017 - Powerwall 2 pricing and specifications for DC version, AC version coming Q3 2017
+UPDATE 6 - Feb 2017 - Powerwall 2 pricing and specifications

-Home battery storage systems combined with solar are being touted as an energy revolution, a game changer, a renewable energy saviour, or simply as a way for people who are sick of paying high electricity prices to lower their bills.
-In countries like Australia there is a great incentive to store solar energy as the feed-in tariff has been reduced to as little as 5c per kWh or less, while the cost to purchase electricity is an average of 28c per kWh and rising.
+Home battery systems combined with rooftop solar have being touted as an energy revolution, a game changer, or simply as a way for people who are sick of paying high electricity prices to lower their bills.
+In Australia there is a great incentive to store solar energy as the solar feed-in tariff has been reduced to as little as 5c per kWh, while the cost to purchase electricity is closer to 30c per kWh.
 This has become a driving force and great incentive to store solar energy rather than send it to the power grid for little return.

 Home battery storage - Want to know which solar battery is best suited to your home?
 See our guide to Selecting and sizing a home solar hybrid system.